hyperledger-archives/iroha-api/source/includes/_commands.md

 ### Structure

 <aside class="warning">
-This command is not implemented currently
+This command is not implemented currently.
 </aside>

 Field | Description | Constraint